Limited-Trust in Social Network Games: Introduction

-This paper makes use of the recent concept of a limited-trust equilibrium (LTE) from \cite{murray2021}.
-The LTE is a game theoretic modeling method to explain how and to what extent generous or trusting behavior takes place in a game.
-It is explicitly motivated by partner selection and in this paper the LTE is applied to study how partnerships form within social networks.
-Social networks are a frequent topic of study in evolutionary game theory, with papers such as \cite{abramson2001,hanaki2007,dall2012,ozkancanbolat2016,bolouki2018,naghizadeh2018,jain2020} studying how coalitions and cooperative behaviors form naturally within social networks under various settings and assumptions. \cite{scata2016} study the problem of seed selection for cooperative behavior in social networks, i.e., how many people must play cooperatively in order to trigger a cascade of cooperative behavior throughout the network.
-Similarly, \cite{aral2014} provides a large scale experiment which successfully identifies network structures which increase the effect of peer influence.
-For the interested reader, \cite{szabo2007} provides a primer on evolutionary game theory through 2007, and \cite{jackson2015} provides an extensive survey over a much larger class of games in social networks through 2015.
+This paper makes use of the recent concept of a limited-trust equilibrium (LTE) from \cite{murray2021}, a game theoretic modeling method to explain how and to what extent non-selfish behavior takes place in a game.
+It is explicitly motivated by partner selection and in this paper, the LTE is applied to study partnerships within social networks.
+Social networks are a frequent topic of study in evolutionary game theory; papers such as \cite{abramson2001,hanaki2007,dall2012,ozkancanbolat2016,bolouki2018,naghizadeh2018,jain2020} study how coalitions and cooperative behaviors form naturally within networks under various settings and assumptions. \cite{scata2016} study the problem of seed selection to trigger cooperative behavior in social networks.
+Similarly, \cite{aral2014} conducts a large-scale experiment to identify network structures that increase peer influence effects.
+For the interested reader, \cite{szabo2007} surveys evolutionary game theory through 2007, and \cite{jackson2015} provides surveys a larger class of games in social networks through 2015.